journey-js/journey/dev-setup.md

 This will download all node modules.

-The following commands are available:
+The following commands are made available by *package.json*:

+Start a development environment for the application:
+> npm run dev

 Create a distribution of the application:
 > npm run dist

-Start a development environment for the application:
-> npm run dev